valdok/grin-rfcs/text/0023-multisig-wallet.md

 Here we'll define key terms and concept
  - **Secret key** - EC (elliptic curve) scalar
  - **Pubkey** - EC point (group element).
+ - We'll use the additive notation for the ECC operations (i.e. adding points, and multiplying points by scalars)
  - **Actor** - a user that co-owns a wallet.
  - **Moniker** - a unique user name/alias, that the actor chooses for identification (such as `Alice`, `Bob`, and etc.)